onflow/nft-storefront/docs/documentation.md

 full transaction can be viewed [here](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item.cdc).

-You may think that sale cut receiver capability should differ for different currencies.
-Otherwise, the seller would not be able to receive the sale cut.
-This is true with normal account setups, but it is recommended to use the [FungibleTokenSwitchboard](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract.
+`saleCut` only supports single receiver type, because of that beneficiary of saleCut doesn't able to receive different currency as the royalty or a general sale percentage cut.
+To resolve this we recommend to use the [FungibleTokenSwitchboard](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract.
 It defines a generic receiver for fungible tokens, so that a user can always provide their generic receiver, regardless of what fungible token they want to receive.
 The switchboard will manage the routing of funds to the respective Vault.
 You can read more about this [here](https://github.com/onflow/flow-ft#fungible-token-switchboard).

 # Enabling marketplace commissions for NFT sales [TODO]